Will pubs and shops be open on the Queen’s funeral bank holiday?

 Will shops and supermarkets be open on the day of the Queen’s funeral?

-Advice issued by the government said: “Some businesses may wish to consider closing or postponing events, especially on the day of the State Funeral, however, this is at the discretion of individual businesses.”
+While the government has said that there is “no obligation to suspend business” during the national mourning period, it adds that some businesses “may wish to consider closing or postponing events, especially on the day of the state funeral”, stating that this would be “at the discretion of individual businesses”.

+Retailers that have announced their plans to close on Monday 19 September include:

 Register for free to continue reading